MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mbbcx/nf-mbbcx-mbbadaptergetsessionid.md

 ## -description

-The **MbbAdapterGetSessionId** method retreives the data session ID represented by the given NETADAPTER object.
+The **MbbAdapterGetSessionId** method retrieves the data session ID represented by the given NETADAPTER object.

 ## -parameters